 Administrators

-Information from the evaluation will be used to improve the program and to gauge budget needs.
+to improve the program and to gauge budget needs.

 Staff

-Results and conclusions from the program evaluation will be shared with all staff members to increase staff knowledge of school programs.
+evaluation will be shared with all staff members to increase staff knowledge

 Community

-Results from the evaluation will be shared with the community, in order to build relationships and ensure contributing businesses that their funding is being well used.
+with the community, in order to build relationships and ensure contributing businesses that their funding is being well used.

 Parents